LLNL/zfp/docs/source/faq.rst

 Q6: *Does zfp handle infinities, NaNs,and subnormal floating-point numbers?*

-A: Only finite, valid floating-point values are currently supported.
+A: Yes, but only in :ref:`reversible mode <mode-reversible>`.

+|zfp|'s lossy compression modes currently support only finite
+floating-point values.
 If a block contains a NaN or an infinity, undefined behavior is invoked due to the C math function :c:func:`frexp` being undefined for non-numbers.
 Subnormal numbers are, however, handled correctly.

 -------------------------------------------------------------------------------